keptn/keptn.github.io/content/docs/concepts/quality_gates/index.md

 :bulb: *A quality gate allows conducting a deployment/release validation by ensuring that defined quality criteria are met.*

-Keptn quality gates provide you a *declarative way* to define quality criteria of your service.
-Therefore, Keptn will collect, evaluate, and score those quality criteria to decide if a new release is allowed to be promoted to the next stage or if it has to be held back.
+Keptn quality gates provide a *declarative way* to define quality criteria of your service.
+Keptn collects, evaluates, and scores those quality criteria to decide if a new release is allowed to be promoted to the next stage or if it must be held back.

 ## Keptn Quality Gate Process

-Keptn quality gates base on the concepts of *Service-Level Indicators (SLIs)* and *Service-Level Objectives (SLOs)*.
-Therefore, it is possible to declaratively describe the desired quality objective for your applications and services.
+Keptn quality gates are based on the concepts of *Service-Level Indicators (SLIs)* and *Service-Level Objectives (SLOs)*.
+Using these, you can declaratively describe the desired quality objective for your applications and services.

-1. The process of evaluating a quality gate can be triggered either via the Keptn CLI or the Keptn API.
+1. The process of evaluating a quality gate can be triggered using the [Keptn Bridge](../../0.19.x/bridge), the Keptn CLI or the Keptn API.
 1. Once triggered, Keptn fetches the [SLIs](../../0.18.x/reference/files/sli/). from a data provider like Prometheus, Dynatrace, or Datadog.
 1. Keptn evaluates the SLI against the SLOs that are defined for the application or service.